ClickFix Techniques

 - '\\\\' # UNC path prefix — WebDAV ClickFix variant

-condition: selection_browser and selection_payload_keywords
+condition: selection_browser and selection_payload_keywords and not filter_legit_software

 falsepositives: